-Customer loyalty rides in on the back of amazing customer experience.
-A customer experience that brilliantly merges offline and the online world take the winning cup.
+Customer loyalty rides in on the back of a fantastic customer experience.
+A customer experience that brilliantly merges offline and the online world takes the winning cup.
 Why?
 Because your customers are spending hours scouting over multiple channels.
-So, if you are not yet thinking of a multichannel marketing strategy, then you are not thinking about your customers.
+If you are not yet thinking of a multichannel marketing strategy, you are not thinking about your customers.

 As outlined in 7 Common Myths About Multichannel Marketing –

-Multichannel marketing definition refers to all the efforts a brand puts together to interact with their customers across multiple channels and platforms.
-Multi-channel marketing is followed by Omnichannel marketing which offers a seamless and integrated customer experience irrespective of how or where the potential lead is engaging with the brand.
+Multichannel marketing refers to all the efforts a brand puts together to interact with its customers across multiple channels and platforms.
+Multichannel marketing is followed by Omnichannel marketing which offers a seamless and integrated customer experience irrespective of how or where the potential lead is engaging with the brand.

 Having said that, we’ll come back to building an effective multichannel plan.
 To develop an efficient multichannel marketing strategy, you will first need to identify the channels that you want to focus on.
 Some brands are present online and also has a physical store.
 Some are only on the web.

-Whether you have a physical store or you are a completely digital business, you will need to first figure out where are your customers.
+Whether you have a physical store or you are a completely digital business or dealing with niche product marketing, you will need to first figure out where are your customers.
 Are they mostly on social media channels?
 If yes, which channels?
 Are they on their mobile devices more?
 Then maybe you need to think about SMS and push notifications more.
 Where do you see the maximum conversions happening – mobile, desktop, or tablets?

 You see, when you sit to answer all these questions, you will see yourself transiting from single channel to multichannel to omnichannel.
 That’s exactly how you build amazing customer experience.

-In this article, I will talk about 7 tried and tested multichannel marketing strategies that have given us amazing results.
+This article will talk about 7 tried and tested multichannel marketing strategies that have given us excellent results.
 Before we succeeded, we also faced a few challenges.
 It is not rosy at the start.
-S0, before you jump the gun, here are some common challenges that you will face.
+So, before you jump the gun, here are some common challenges that you will face.

 - Developing a ‘Single Customer View’